 North American retailers are investing hundreds of millions of dollars to deliver an integrated retail brand experience across channels.
 But definitive learnings on the requirements and behaviors of the multi-channel shopper are in short supply.
 This new research study conducted by Verde and the Wharton School of Business will profile the characteristics, preferences and behaviors of the "multi-channel shopper" vs. the "single channel shopper" and provide new insights on channel strategies retailers can use to grow multi-channel shopping behaviors.
 Areas of focus:

-Prevalence and circumstances of cross-channel shopping-to-buyingbehaviors
+Prevalence and circumstances of cross-channel shopping-to-buying

-How retailers cultivate multi-channel shoppers through carefully craftedchannel experiences: which are the most important experiences to drive
+channel experiences: which are the most important experiences to drive

 spend, loyalty and share?